Kometa-Team/Kometa/docs/kometa/environmental.md

 ??? blank "Timeout&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`-ti`/`--timeout`&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;`KOMETA_TIMEOUT`<a class="headerlink" href="#timeout" title="Permanent link">¶</a>"

-    <div id="timeout" />Change the timeout for all non-Plex services (such as TMDb, Radarr, and Trakt).
+    <div id="timeout" />Change the timeout (expfessed in seconds) for all non-Plex services (such as TMDb, Radarr, and Trakt).
 This will default to `180` when not specified and is overwritten by any timeouts mentioned for specific services in the Configuration File.

     <hr style="margin: 0px;">